balajirajmohan/servian-demo/README (1).md

 ## Create a new EKS cluster with a single autoscaling node group.

-We will be deploying our EKS Cluster using an utility called EKSCTL which will utilise the existing infrastructure provisioned via Terraform.
+We will be deploying our EKS Cluster using an utility called EKSCTL which will utilize the existing infrastructure provisioned via Terraform.
 ```
 eksctl create cluster -f eks.yaml